-We are developing a Code of Practice as part of our on-going effort to set leading industry standards, promote a culture of best practice, and to drive innovation by increasing consumer confidence and trust in the data practices of organisations.
+We have developed a Code of Practice as part of our on-going effort to set leading industry standards, promote a culture of best practice, and to drive innovation by increasing consumer confidence and trust in the data practices of organisations.

 The DGA Code of Practice is a principles-based self-regulatory regime that sets leading industry standards and benchmarks for responsible and ethical data-practices through 9 core principles*:

 - Honesty & transparency

 * DGA is also consulting with relevant government bodies and industry stakeholder to develop solutions for data portability issues.

 Enforced & Overseen by the Code Authority

 The DGA Code of Practice will be enforced and overseen by an independent Code Authority, which consists of 7 members – 3 members from consumer groups, 3 members from industry, and an independent Chair.
 The Code Authority provides consumers with an expedient and low-cost process to resolve issues with DGA Code Organisations.

 The DGA Code Authority Charter will be made available soon.